davidmalcolm/gcc-global-state/plan.rst

 It would also require a substantial rewrite of PCH-handling, since PCH files are essentially a dump of the state of the GC-heap.

-It seems much simpler to me to go with (b): multiple independent GC-heaps.
+It seems much simpler to me to go with (b): multiple independent GC-heaps, where "universe" objects sit *below* garbage-collection.

 Proof-of-concept patch posted as http://gcc.gnu.org/ml/gcc-patches/2013-06/msg00878.html